Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Introduction

 Surprisingly, for \textit{knowledge unlearning}, we find that it is easier to forget a chunk of instances \textit{sequentially} rather than trying to forget them all at once.
 We provide further analysis and show that the difficulty of \textit{knowledge unlearning} depends heavily on the target data being forgotten, especially the domain of the target data.
-We also provide empirical examples of performing extraction attacks and how exactly \textit{knowledge unlearning} provides a privacy guarantee for the LM.
+We also provide empirical examples of performing extraction attacks and how exactly \textit{knowledge unlearning} provides privacy protection for the LM.

-To summarize, our main contributions are fourfold: \begin{itemize} \item We compare \textit{knowledge unlearning} with a data preprocessing approach and show that our approach results in little to no performance degradation of general language modeling performance (sometimes resulting in improvement) while providing stronger empirical privacy guarantees in situations individuals practice their RTBF and being 3,500,000x more computationally efficient than the compared approach.
+To summarize, our main contributions are fourfold: \begin{itemize} \item We compare \textit{knowledge unlearning} with two approaches from literature known to mitigate privacy risks: a data preprocessing approach and a Differential Privacy (DP) Decoding approach.
+We show that our approach results in little to no performance degradation of general capabilities (sometimes resulting in improvement) while providing strong privacy protections in situations individuals practice their RTBF whereas the data preprocessing approach provides weaker privacy protection while being orders of magnitude computationally demanding and the DP Decoding approach results in severe degradation of modeling performance.

 \item We perform additional experiments to determine which factors contribute to the difficulty of knowledge unlearning and find that (1) trying to forget many samples at once results in substantial LM performance degradation which can be mitigated by \textit{sequentially} forgetting chunks of data and that (2) the domain of the target data (Code, License, Wikipedia, etc.) plays a critical role in determining how hard they are to forget.